This lab walks you through the steps to create a NAT Gateway and allow internet access to an Instance in a private subnet.

 AWS recommends the usage of NAT Gateway, since they provide better availability and bandwidth over NAT Instances.

 Log into AWS Management Console.

-Create EC2 instances for each public and private subnet.
+Create public and private subnets.

 Create Public route table and configure